josefmonje/html-css-and-basic-bootstrap/chapter2.md

 ### Recap

-* HTML is used to define the structure of the content
 * CSS is used to specify the layout and design of websites
+* CSS Selectors are used in CSS to target HTML elements

 ### Next